Electronic monitoring: Important information for family, whānau and occupants

 Pressures on occupants

-An electronically monitored bail order can be stressful for occupants as well as defendants for a variety of reasons, such as:
+An electronically monitored bail order can be stressful for occupants as well as for the defendant for a variety of reasons, such as:

 - the restrictions on the defendant's ability to leave the address